EdinburghNLP/nematus/README.md

 NOTES
 -----

+- The pipe symbol "|" serves as a factor separator and should not otherwise appear in the text.
+See [the documentation on factors](doc/factored_neural_machine_translation.md) for more information.
+Using the Moses tokenizer also escapes pipe symbols.

-Support for float16 may not be fully functional or efficient using depending on the Theano version and GPU model.
+- Support for float16 may not be fully functional or efficient using depending on the Theano version and GPU model.
 If you use float16 for training, consider using a lower learning rate for increased numerical stability.

 PUBLICATIONS
 ------------